Home > File & Directory Management > rm

 rm -i important.txt

-Must confirm before every deletion operation
+Always confirm for every deletion operation

 Same category commands